eernstg/invariant_collection/README.md

 knowledge is zero at run time.

 The structure of the guarantees provided by invariant collection types like `IList` is very similar.
+It's all about proving at compile time that the invariance property is preserved, for all operations that are checked statically.
+Some steps are dynamic (e.g., type casts), and they must be followed up by a from-scratch check (`isInvariant`).

+Here's how it plays out in practice.
 First consider the initial state.
 There's no way we can prevent at compile time that an expression with static type `List<num>` has run-time type `List<int>`, that's just a property of the Dart `List` class, and we can't change that.
 Also, it is not possible to _detect_ this situation at compile time, due to the underlying undecidability.

 This means that it is always possible to create an `IList<num>` whose actual type argument is not `num` but some subtype of `num`, even though